sselin-co/sselin-co/README.md

 Welcome to my GitHub!
 I'm a software engineer with a passion for accessibility, fullstack development, and minimalist design.

-- 🔭 I’m a newly minted Software Engineer at Amazon and a recent graduate of UBCO.
+- 🔭 Currently, I’m a Software Development Engineer II at Amazon.

 <!--